hschne/schienenzeppelin/README.md

 For rendering JSON views we use [JB](https://github.com/amatsuda/jb) instead of [JBuilder](https://github.com/rails/jbuilder), as it is both faster and simpler to use.

+#### Service Objects

+[Service Objects](https://www.toptal.com/ruby-on-rails/rails-service-objects-tutorial) are a simple, straight-forward way to encapsulate your business logic and keep your controllers and models nice and slim.

+Schienenzeppelin provides a basic service object base class you can inherit from to add your own service objects in `app/services`.

 ### Development

 #### Setup Script